 The Blood of Jesus

-The blood of Jesus that was shed at Calvary was necessary for the salvation of human beings.
 From the earliest times of Old Testament worship a blood sacrifice was necessary for the covering of mankind's sins.
 When Adam and Eve sinned in the Garden of Eden they realized that they were naked.
 They covered their nakedness by sewing aprons of fig leaves.
 When God cast them from the Garden of Eden God sacrificed animals so that "Also for Adam and his wife the Lord God made tunics of skin, and clothed them."
 He covered their sin with animal sacrifices.
 When Adam's sons Cain and Abel made sacrifices in worship of God Cain's sacrifice was refused by God because it consisted of fruits and vegetables.
 Abel's sacrifice was accepted because it consisted of the firstborn of his flock and of their fat.
 The rejection of his sacrifice and acceptance of Abel's angered Cain who killed Abel in a fit of jealousy.

 Moses continued the formal sacrifice of animals as a sin covering which is discussed at length in the books of Exodus and Leviticus.
 Exodus 24:4-8 states, "...Moses wrote all the words of the Lord.
 And he rose early in the morning, and built an altar at the foot of the mountain, and twelve pillars according to the twelve tribes of Israel.
 Then he sent young men of the children of Israel, who offered burnt offerings and sacrificed peace offerings of oxen to the Lord. and Moses took half the blood and put it in basins, and half the blood he sprinkled on the altar.
 Then he took the Book of the Covenant and read in the hearing of the people.
 And they said, 'All that the Lord has said we will do, and be obedient.'
 And Moses took the blood , sprinkled it on the people, and said, 'This is the blood of the covenant which the Lord has made with you according to all these words.'"